-Parental Care / Sick Leave refers to paid leave granted to employees for taking care of their parents (including stepparents and parent-in-laws) when they are sick or when the main caregiver is not available.
-Employees can also utilise the leave to accompany their parents for medical appointments.
+Paid Family Care Leave refers to paid leave granted to employees for taking care of their family members (e.g. parents, step parents, parents-in-law, children, spouse) or to accompany them for medical appointment when they are sick or when the main caregiver is not available.